I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 It's great to have you with us today, sir, and hello.

-Thanks, Professor.
+Thanks, Bros.

-And that's okay for them to lie.
+And it's okay for them to lie.

-Where was the first where was the first Republican debate?
+Where was the first Republican debate?

-It was in Cleveland, and it was the home of the Republican convention.
+It was in Cleveland, and it was the home of the Republican Convention.

 Right.

-The upcoming Republican.
+And the upcoming Republican.

 Now, the reason the Democrats in Vegas, I love your comparison.

-I mean, here here the Democrats are in Sin City, having their convention basically in a casino, but it's also a union capital of the country.
+I mean, the Democrats are in Sin City having their convention basically in a casino.

-Las Vegas has unionized employees in practically every work endeavor in Las Vegas, and they have a lot of powerful union bosses in Las Vegas, and that is why they are there.
+Las Vegas has unionized employees in practically every work endeavor in Las Vegas.

-But it's it's an interesting observation, nevertheless.
+But it's an interesting observation, nevertheless.

 The only thing that would have made it better is if they would have got Brian Williams from MSNBC to moderate it.

-Uh don't make me.
+Don't make me.

-uh Thomas Lupe Friedman of the New York Times, Nicholas Christoff of the New York Times, uh the money honey, Maria Barcheromo is also a former uh a notable past member, and in Katie Korick, let's see that's it for the names.
+Thomas Lupe Friedman of the New York Times, Nicholas Christoph of the New York Times, the money honey, Maria Barcheromo, is also a former notable past member.

-And that's because there's there's women from all over the world in town for that two-week stretch there.
+And that's because there's women from all over the world in town for that two-week stretch there.

 So the Clinton Global Initiative takes place in different venues than the UN, of course, but it takes place at the same time.